 Neil Oxford is a partner in Hughes Hubbard & Reed’s Litigation department.
 His practice focuses on complex commercial litigation and disputes, and internal investigations.
-Neil has practiced in both the UK and the US, and represents US and foreign clients in a broad range of civil litigation and regulatory matters, including commercial disputes, international arbitration and anti-corruption investigations.
+Neil has practiced in both the UK and the US, and represents US and foreign clients in a broad range of civil litigation and regulatory matters, including commercial disputes, international arbitration, anti-corruption investigations and compliance.

-Neil has significant experience in complex cross-border litigation, and is currently representing the Danish tax authority as plaintiff in efforts to recover proceeds of a $2 billion fraud, and the Litigation Trustee for Sears Canada Inc. in the cross-border aspects of his claims against Eddie Lampert and ESL Investments.
+Neil has significant experience in complex cross-border litigation, including the representation of sovereigns in a number of significant fraud cases.
+Neil’s current representations include the Danish tax authority as plaintiff in efforts to recover proceeds of a $2 billion fraud.

 Founder and vice-president, Scottish Bar Association of New York